 Arzon finds a treasure nest full of shiny objects, collected by the High-Flyers as if they were actual birds.
 He makes the observation that while everyone else on Prysmos suffered the consequences of the change, these people imagined themselves to be above harsh reality.
 It’s a perfect metaphor for privilege and reads as particularly relevant today.
 Also, the one High-Flyer he’s met is named after Icarus which drives the metaphor home perfectly.

-This third part is also accompanied by an advertisement for Hasbro‘s Visionaries toys!
-The toys were released for the previous Christmas and had failed, the comic had been cancelled and the cartoon wouldn’t return for a second season, so it’s strange to see a promotion for the toys reappear after all this time.
+This third part is also accompanied by an advertisement for Hasbro‘s toys.
+The toys were released for the previous Christmas in the US and had failed, the comic had been cancelled and the cartoon wouldn’t return for a second season, so it’s strange to see a promotion for the toys reappear after all this time.
 You can see it (along with the cartoon’s intro sequence and the TV adverts) in the post introducing this series of reviews.

-As for those unanswered mysteries and unresolved arcs, obviously none of these are the fault of writer Gerry Conway.
-He was clearly treating the licence maturely, developing not only multipart stories with many twists and turns, he was also playing the long game with the characters, his world building and the overall story.
+As for those unanswered mysteries and unresolved arcs, obviously none of that is the fault of writer Gerry Conway.
+He was clearly treating the licence maturely, developing not only multipart stories with many twists and turns, but also playing the long game with the characters, his world building and the overall story.
 How would this comic have developed?
 Unfortunately, on the last page of the original US comic we got the only answer we’d ever get.
 The story ended with Arzon speculating about the truth of the talismans, before one final footnote that simply read, “But that truth must remain unrevealed”.

 However, this was changed for our comic.